Alderian/alderian/README.md

 - 🌱 I’m currently learning **Blockchain and Solidity development**

-- 👨‍💻 All of my projects and thoughts are available at [alderian.tk](https://alderian.tk)
+- 👨‍💻 All of my projects and blog at [alderian.tk](https://alderian.tk)

 - 📫 How to reach me **[submitting an issue here](https://github.com/Alderian/alderian/issues)**